Frequently Asked Questions

 Is laser treatment permanent?

 Yes.
 The laser treatment does not “wear off”.
-The change to the lens power of the eye is permanent.
-A few patients experience mild refractive changes over time
+The change to the lens power of the eye is permanent, although a few patients experience mild refractive changes over time.

 How long does the procedure take?

-The procedure takes 15-20 minutes.
-Laser time is generally less than 1 minute per eye.
+The procedure takes 15-20 minutes, with the laser time during the procedure generally occurring less than 1 minute per eye.

 I wear bifocals.
 Will LASIK work for me?